act-rules/act-rules.github.io/_rules/document-has-instrument-to-main-ye5d6e.md

 ## Background

 While it is clear that a "skip link" is a valid way to satisfy [Success Criterion 2.4.1 Bypass blocks][sc241], it is less clear how "deep" in the page such a skip link could be.
 Notably, [Technique G124: Adding links at the top of the page to each area of the content][tech g124] is listing valid cases where it could be fairly "deep" if the page has many areas of the content.
 Rather than trying to fix an arbitrary value (e.g. "the skip link must be among the first 5 focusable elements"), or trying to figure out some condition on what precedes it, this rule only checks its existence.
 It is clear that if no "skip link" is provided, then another way to bypass blocks of repeated content must be found.
-However, it is possible to pass still rule and still fail [Success Criterion 2.4.1 Bypass blocks][sc241] if the skip link is too far away from the start of the page.
+However, it is possible to pass this rule and still fail [Success Criterion 2.4.1 Bypass blocks][sc241] if the skip link is too far away from the start of the page.

 In most practical cases, the same [instrument][] is used to fulfill both expectations since it would be wasted effort to duplicate the work.